google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 --- abstract

-We define a mechanism to allow DNS domain name labels that are considered to be private to not appear in public Certificate Transparency (CT) logs, while still retaining most of the security benefits that accrue from using Certificate Transparency mechanisms.
+This document defines mechanisms to allow DNS domain name labels that are considered to be private to not appear in public Certificate Transparency (CT) logs, while still retaining most of the security benefits that accrue from using Certificate Transparency.

 --- middle